landakram/eth2-prometheus-exporter/README.md

     	The address to listen on for HTTP requests. (default ":8080") -refresh-interval duration
-    	The interval between polling the beacon-chain for metrics. (default 5s) -validator-index value
+    	The interval between polling the beacon-chain for metrics. (default 5s) -validator-indices string
-    	Validator index to gather metrics on.
-This option can be specified multiple times to gather metrics on multiple validators.
+    	Validator indices on which to gather metrics.
+Multiple validators may be specified as a comma separated list, e.g. 12345,98765
 ```

 ### Available metrics